Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 The AC power input socket has pure copper pins.

-It is a black Conquer slow-blow fuse- T3.15A 250V CQ MST.
+It is a black Conquer slow-blow fuse, T3.15A 250V CQ MST.

-The blue Korean CMPP is a safety capacitor.
+This is a Korean-made CMPP safety capacitor.

 There is a rectifier bridge and a primary COS on the large heat dissipation chip.